 The sensors are connected with wires to a machine, which records wavy lines to show your brain wave patterns

-The printout (record) of your brain's electrical changes is the EEG.
+The printout (record) of your brain's electrical activity is the EEG.
 Doctors will look at it to see if there are abnormal patterns.